motogoatUK/simon-project-2/README.md

 404 error page to direct back to main page.

 ### Skeleton
-Wireframe mockup
+Wireframe mockup generated in Balsamiq. [preview]() [open pdf]()
 ### Surface
-Fonts &amp; Colours
+#### Fonts &amp; Colours
+Fonts were selected with help from [fontjoy.com](https://fontjoy.com) as follows:
+Main body / headings: Rubik
+Copy text: Marengo
+Impact / button text: Chango
 ## Testing

 ### Manual Testing
-Manual testing is used to evaluate the project and to find bugs and areas for improvement.
+*Manual testing is used to evaluate the project and to find bugs and areas for improvement.*
 ### Automated Testing
-Automated tests are written in order to maintain the functionality and detect breaking changes in the code.
+*Automated tests are written in order to maintain the functionality and detect breaking changes in the code.*

 ### Bugs (eg.)
 >2025-05-12 `{this code}` - isn't working.